adambard/learnxinyminutes-docs/haml.html.markdown

 / Inline Ruby / Ruby interpolation
 / -------------------------------------------

-/ Include a ruby variable in a line of plain text using #{}
+/ Include a Ruby variable in a line of plain text using #{}
 %p Your highest scoring game is #{best_game}